GrownDombo/Dombos_Projects/GDombo_CustomControl/README.md

 # GDombo_CustomControl (English)

-A custom WinForms control library for .NET Framework 4.8.
+A collection of custom controls for WinForms, built on .NET Framework 4.8.
-This project provides extended and reusable components for Windows Forms development, written in C# and built with Visual Studio 2022.
+Developed using Visual Studio 2022, it provides more intuitive UI components for desktop applications.
+It includes controls that are not provided by default in C#, but were implemented based on personal needs and use cases.

 ---